minetest/minetest/doc/lua_api.md

     pointable = true,
-    -- Whether the object can be pointed at
+    -- Can be `true` if it is pointable, `false` if it can be pointed through, -- or `"blocking"` if it is pointable but not selectable.
+    -- Can be overridden by the `pointabilities` of the held item.

     visual = "cube" / "sprite" / "upright_sprite" / "mesh" / "wielditem" / "item",
     -- "cube" is a node-sized cube.